SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 Public-sector and telecommunications privacy laws

 Providers of computing and telecommunications services to the public will sometimes be called upon to help with law enforcement, national security, or foreign intelligence investigations.
 In these cases, ‘public sector’ privacy laws such as the ECPA or the Foreign Intelligence Surveillance Act may come into play.
-Even without the involvement of law enforcement, aspects of ECPA may be pertinent where a provider is considering investigating its own customers.
-Other public-sector laws such as the Privacy Act of 1974 may govern what the government itself does with personal data.
+Moreover, other public-sector laws such as the Privacy Act of 1974 may govern what the government itself does with personal data.
 Though they contain variegated privacy implications, these laws are beyond the scope of this chapter.

 Finally, all companies need to be mindful of privacy commitments they have made.
-For example, if a company has transferred certain personal data from Europe by promising to comply with the ‘model clauses’ or even by promising to comply with the (now defunct) Privacy Shield framework, or if the company made promises in privacy policies it has made publicly available, the company will need to assess whether those commitments allow it to use particular data in an investigation.
+For example, if a company has transferred certain personal data from Europe by promising to comply with the ‘Standard Contractual Clauses’ or even by promising to comply with the (now defunct) Privacy Shield framework, or if the company made promises in privacy policies it has made publicly available, the company will need to assess whether those commitments allow it to use particular data in an investigation.

 Freshfields Bruckhaus Deringer